VihangaPankaja/project-Euler/README.md

 # project-Euler

-project eular problems solved with python and some with c++
+project eular problems solved with

+- python
+- c++
+- JS

 > ! not all codes are optimized